Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Introduction

 \section{Introduction}

-Plastic deformation and fracture in metals are controlled by the motion and interaction of extensive defects, such as dislocations, grain boundaries, and cracks.
-For example, the plastic deformation in bcc metals at moderate temperatures is governed by the mobility of screw dislocation which is significantly slower than the edge dislocations as a consequence of the compact core structure \cite{dorn1963nucleation,proville2013prediction,itakura2012first,ventelon2013ab}.
-Moreover, the competition between crack propagation and dislocation emission from crack-tips controls the intrinsic ductility, which plays a role in predicting fracture toughness \cite{mak2021ductility,andric2017new}.
-Therefore, accurate modelling of extensive defects at the atomic scale is a fundamental step to understand and engineer the mechanical properties of metals.
+Plastic deformation and fracture in metals are controlled by the motion and interaction of extended defects, such as dislocations, grain boundaries, and cracks.
+For example, plastic deformation in body-centered cubic (bcc) metals at moderate temperatures is primarily dictated by the mobility of screw dislocations, which is significantly slower than the edge dislocations as a consequence of the compact core structure \cite{dorn1963nucleation,proville2013prediction,itakura2012first,ventelon2013ab}.
+Additionally, the competition between crack propagation and dislocation emission from crack-tips controls the intrinsic ductility, which plays a role in determining the fracture toughness \cite{mak2021ductility,andric2017new}.
+Therefore, accurate modelling of extended defects at the atomic scale is a fundamental step to understand and engineer the mechanical properties of metals.

-Classical molecular statics/dynamic (MS/MD) are routinely applied to study the structure and propagation mechanism of extensive defects at the atomic scale.
-However, in the case of bcc metals like iron, the empirical interatomic potentials (IAPs) fail to predict the compact screw dislocation core structure and atomic scale crack propagation mechanism \cite{mendelev2003development,gordon2011screw,MOLLER_2015197}.
-Recent advances in machine learning (ML) techniques has allowed the development of ML-IAPs that are able to predict extensive defects with similar accuracy as DFT calculations ($\sim$1 meV/atom), but at a computational speed that is orders of magnitude faster.
-For instance, ML-IAPs can reproduce the compact core structure of screw dislocations in various bcc transition metals as predicted by DFT \cite{szlachta2014accuracy,Dragoni2018_PhysRevMaterials.2.013808,alam2021artificial_Molybdenum,wang2022classical_vanadium}.
-More recently, an active learning scheme has been developed under the Gaussian Approximation potential (GAP) framework, which enables the prediction of fracture mechanisms in bcc iron \cite{lei_2022}.
+Classical molecular statics/dynamics (MS/MD) simulations are routinely employed to investigate the structure and propagation mechanism of extended defects at the atomic scale.
+However, in the case of bcc metals like iron, the empirical interatomic potentials (IAPs) struggle to accurately predict the compact screw dislocation core structure and atomic scale crack propagation mechanism \cite{mendelev2003development,gordon2011screw,MOLLER_2015197}.
+Recent advances in machine learning (ML) techniques have allowed the development of ML-IAPs that are able to predict extended defects with similar accuracy as density-functional theory (DFT) calculations ($\sim$1 meV/atom), but at a computational speed that is orders of magnitude faster.
+For instance, ML-IAPs can faithfully replicate the compact core structure of screw dislocations in various bcc transition metals as predicted by DFT \cite{szlachta2014accuracy,Dragoni2018_PhysRevMaterials.2.013808,alam2021artificial_Molybdenum,wang2022classical_vanadium}.
+More recently, an active learning scheme has been developed within the Gaussian Approximation Potential (GAP) framework, which enables the prediction of fracture mechanisms in bcc iron \cite{lei_2022}.
 These successful applications demonstrate that ML-IAPs are promising tools for simulating mechanisms at the atomic scale.
-Yet, ML-IAPs suffer from their significant computational cost and require extensive large-scale MD validations to test their robustness.
+Yet, ML-IAPs suffer from significant computational cost and require extensive validation to test transferability.